Extremes of Multi-type Branching Random Walks: Heaviest Tail Wins: The Proofs

 \subsection{Computation of the Weak Limit}

 To compute the weak limit of the sequence of point processes $\tnkb$, we shall follow the method of ``regularization'' as used in \cite{bhattacharya:hazra:roy:2016}.
 Recall that we have decided to identify each edge with its vertex away from the root and assign its type to the edge.
+Also recall that $A_{\boldsymbol{\varpi}}^{(B)}$ denotes the number of descendants of the vertex $\boldsymbol{\varpi}$ if the $K^{th}$ generation of the pruned subtree containing $\boldsymbol{\varpi}$.
 Keeping this abuse of notation in mind, we shall modify the pruned sub-trees $\bbt_{pj}(B)$ for $j= 1, \ldots, |D_{n-K}^\upp|$ and $p=1, \ldots, Q$ according to the following algorithm:

 \been \item[R1] Fix $p=1$ and $j=1$, i.e. look at $\bbt_{11}(B)$.

 \item[R2] Look at the root of $\bbt_{11}(B)$.
 If it has exactly $B$ descendants of type $1$ in the next generation then keep it as it is.
 If it has $l$ ($< B$) descendants of type $1$, then add $(B-l) $ descendants (of type $1$) and define $\aub=0$, where $\uu$ is newly added edge.
 Next do the same for descendants of other types.
 Now the root has $QB$ descendants in total in the next generation.
 Now attach an independent copy of $(X^{(1)}_1, \ldots, X^{(1)}_B, \ldots, X^\upQ_1, \ldots, X^\upQ_B)$ to the descendants.